StratifyLabs/drivetool/README.md

-# gpiotool
+# drivetool

-Tool for accessing GPIO on Stratify OS
+Tool for checking drives on Stratify OS